C29H25N3O5/bible-cli/README.md

 # 📖 bible-cli (WIP)

 `bible-cli` is a simple command-line tool to fetch and display Bible passages directly in your terminal.
-It uses the Bible Gateway’s API to retrieve scripture in plain text with support for multiple translations.
+It uses the Bolls API to retrieve scripture in plain text with support for multiple translations.

 > ⚠️ This project is a work in progress.
 It's already functional but may be refined further for features, performance, or packaging.